nmslib/nmslib/README.md

 cmake .
 Then, type:
 make

 A sample run script sample_scripts/sample_run.sh

-Sample scipts to tune the decision function for the VP-tree are in sample_scripts/nips2013/tunning
+Sample scipts to tune the decision function for the VP-tree are in sample_scripts/nips2013/tunning In addition, sample_scripts/nips2013 contains the full set of scripts that were used to re-produce our NIPS'13 and SISAP'13 results.
+We also provide the software to generate plots.

 We use the data set created by Lawerence Cayton (lcayton.com).
 See, the download script in the data directory.
 If you use this data, please, consider citing: